 April 21 — “And They Came to Chicago: The Italian American Legacy”

-Director Gia Amella will be on hand to celebrate the 10th anniversary of this sweeping documentary that explores the community’s many contributions to the Windy City from the 1850s to the present.
-Narrated by Tony Award winner Joe Mantegna, “And They Came to Chicago” begins right before the Civil War, when Italian entrepreneurs first built successful businesses in thriving enclaves around today’s Loop, and concludes in the decades following World War II, when Italian Americans entered the mainstream as the old Italian neighborhoods unravel.
-(In English)
+Narrated by actor Joe Mantegna, the award-winning program traces 150 years of the Italian American experience in Chicagoland and beyond.
+The saga begins right before the Civil War, when Italian entrepreneurs first built successful businesses in thriving enclaves around today’s Loop, and concludes in the decades following World War II, when Italian Americans entered the mainstream as the old Italian neighborhoods unravel.

 Massimilliano Bruno’s subversive, award-winning 2011 comedy follows a rich housewife whose life unravels when she is left widowed and penniless.
 Superficial, haughty and racist at the start of the film, Alice learns how the rest of the world lives when she’s forced to take an apartment in a working-class neighborhood and earn money to repay her debts as a professional escort.
 Her life becomes even more complex when she tries to keep her new job a secret from a man that she has fallen for.
 (In Italian with English subtitles.)